smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/BUILD.md

 #### 2.2.2.1 Principal targets

-* Create sahsuland_dev and sahusland databases.
-This is normally used to build a new database from scratch or to re-create a database:
+* The `db_setup` target is normally used to build a new database from scratch or to re-create a database.
+Creates the following databases:
+  * sahsuland_empty: A empty database with the *SAHSULAND* geography and no data.
+For testing the data loader.
+  * sahsuland_dev: A complete database created from scripts complete with the *SAHSULAND* exmaple data.
+  * sahusland: A production database creared from a script and an export.
+Eventually a scriot will be create install sahsulabd from the export.
 ```
 C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts> make db_setup
 ```
    **Note that this does not apply the alter scripts under development**

-* To build or rebuild the sahsuland_dev developement database.
+* To build or rebuild the sahsuland_dev development database.
 This is normally used for regression testing:
 ```
 C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts> make clean sahsuland_dev
 ```
    **Note that this does not apply the alter scripts under development**

-* To build or rebuild sahsuland_dev:
+* To build or rebuild sahsuland_empty
 ```
-C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts> make clean sahsuland_dev
+C:\Users\Peter\Documents\GitHub\rapidInquiryFacility\rifDatabase\Postgres\psql_scripts> make clean sahsuland_empty
 ```

 * To patch sahsuland and sahsuland_dev: